artorias-developer/cobalt/README.md

 Cobalt is a web dashboard for running game servers on your own VPS / VDS.
 Set up a server in just a few clicks.
 It's a fraction of the cost compared to specialized hosting platforms.
 You stay in full control of your data, your configs, and your uptime.

-No subscriptions.
-No third-party control.
-Just your server, your rules.

 <ins>Dashboard screenshots:</ins>

 <details>